Daniel-Nikpayuk/markdown/README.md

 With that said, one of the greatest disadvantages is compiler resource requirements:

 -GCC -fconstexpr-depth=2048

 -Clang -fconstexpr-steps=2097152 (2^21)

-Related to this is performance: Interpreters tend to be orders of magnitude slower than running code which is first compiled.
+Related to this is performance: Interpreters tend to be orders of magnitude slower than running compiled code.
 If done well, the slowdown is in the seconds range.
 If done poorly, it's in the minutes range or longer.

 ##### Metacompilation